DaanWillems/blog-site/content/posts/building-a-database-part2-wal-and-compaction.md

 Should our program crash, we can read and 'replay' the WAL to restore the state of the memtable.
 Once the memtable gets written to disk we can discard the WAL.

 The format for writing to the WAL is very simple, we'll serialize each entry and write the length of content + the content of the entry.
-This will also us to very easily read  it back.
+This will also allow us to easily read it back.
 We'll also need a method for clearing the WAL once the memtable gets written.

 ```go
 var wal_file *os.File